v12technology/fluxtion/docs/sections/buildtime/processor_generation.md

 # Interpreted
 The interpreted mode implements the event processor with a map based dispatch.
-Generation and execution all happen in the same process so running process requires access to both the runtime and compiler Fluxtion libraries.
+Generation and execution all happen in the same process so both the runtime and compiler Fluxtion libraries are required at runtime.

-[Fluxtion.interpret]({{site.Fluxtion_link}}) methods is the entry point to generating an interpreted version of the event processor.
+[Fluxtion.interpret]({{site.Fluxtion_link}}) methods are the entry point to generating an interpreted version of the event processor.

 A user can either supply a varargs list of objects to include in the final event processor, or configure a supplied [EventProcessorConfig]({{site.EventProcessorConfig_link}}) and imperatively add nodes.
+See the interpreted section of [binding user classes](binding_user_classes) document for a description of binding functions into an event processor.

 # Compiling
-The compiling mode generates a source file that represents the event processor, ready for compilation and use within sn application.
+The compiling mode generates a source file that represents the event processor, ready for compilation and use within an application.
 The source generation and compilation process can happen either in process or as part of the build stage.
+If the source generation happens as part of the build process the event processor is classed as ahead of time (AOT).

 The generate source file is a serialised state of the event processor and all the instances it manages.
-This places stricter requirements on the nodes than running in interpreted mode.
+This places stricter requirements on the nodes bound to the event processor than running in interpreted mode.
+Bound user classes are declared as fields in the generated event processor.
+The fields of a bound class will be serialized as well.

+Rules for serializing bound classes

-- Instances must have a public constructor or constructors
+- Bound class must have a public constructor or constructors, either:
+  - A zero argument constructor
+  - For complex construction add a custom serializer with [`EventProcessorConfig.addClassSerialize`]({{site.EventProcessorConfig_link}})
 - Final non-transient fields must be assigned in the constructor
+- A constructor must exist that matches the final non-transient fields as arguments
-- Transient fields are not serialised to the event processor source file
+- Transient fields are not serialised
-- Serialized fields must be supported by Fluxtion
+- Rules for serializing fields of bound classes
+  - Only non-transient fields are serialized
   - All standard types are supported
-  - With a zero argument constructor
-  - For complex construction add a custom serializer with [`EventProcessorConfig.addClassSerialize`]({{site.EventProcessorConfig_link}})
+  - Java bean properties are serialized using setter
+  - Public fields are serialized

 ## To be documented